 - Look for references to intellectual property and copyright.

-- Whatever the contract says, in most cases you can assume that the contract means what it says.
+- Whatever the contract says, in most cases, you can assume that the contract means what it says.

 - If the contract is clear in what it says, and it is not in your favour, it will be a rare case that one can successfully argue that the contract meant something else.

 - If the contract does not deal with intellectual property rights or ownership and you are a freelancer, the starting point is that you own it.
-This however is not the end of the story.
+This, however, is not the end of the story.

-- Consider the background between contractor and the client as at the date of the contract.
+- Consider the background between the contractor and the client as at the date of the contract.
 Is there some kind of expectation that the developer should not own the IP rights?
 For instance, is the application so specialised that a reasonable person might expect that the customer would have exclusive use of it?
 If so, and you expect to be able to re-use the code, trouble looms.

-Olivia Herbert is a paralegal at Drukker Solicitors assisting solicitor Leigh Ellis on preparation of software licences, non-disclosure agreements and management of contractual rights for digital media agencies and software developers.
+Olivia Herbert is a paralegal at Drukker Solicitors assisting solicitor Leigh Ellis on the preparation of software licences, non-disclosure agreements and management of contractual rights for digital media agencies and software developers.